devilskitchen/auto-style-guide/README.md

 ### Colour config

-This is a little trickier, since there are a lot of variables.
+This is a little trickier, since there are a lot of variables (although more automation might be introduced later).
 Set up is mainly done in ```style-guide/colour-config.less```

 This file tells the Style Guide where to find your colours file (check the path).

-You may also need to alter ```style-guide/kit-snippets/colours.kit``` depending on how many brand colours you have.
-Currently, the project is set up to accept two brand colours, but templates for extending this are covered.
+You may also need to modify ```style-guide/kit-snippets/colours.kit``` depending on how many brand colours you have.
+Currently, the project is set up to accept three brand colours, but templates for extending this are covered.

 ### Top Menu